mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ## [Update Branch](@id UpdateBranchManual)
 Similarly to updating buses, once a branch has been added to the `PowerSystem` composite type, users have the freedom to modify all parameters defined within the [`addBranch!`](@ref addBranch!) function.
 This means that the [`updateBranch!`](@ref updateBranch!) function not only updates the `PowerSystem` type but also, if AC and DC models have been created, automatically updates these models.

-To illustrate, let us continue with the previous example, where we modify the parameters of `Branch 1`:
+To illustrate, let us continue with the previous example and modify the parameters of `Branch 1` as follows:
 ```@example updateSystem
 updateBranch!(system; label = "Branch 1", resistance = 0.012, reactance = 0.3)